SoftUni/Programming-Basics-Book-JS-EN/chapter-10-functions.md

 We can first print **the hundreds** as a text – \(the number / 100\) % 10, after that **the tens** – \(the number / 10\) % 10 and at the end **the ones** – \(the number % 10\).

-The first special case is when the number is exactly **rounded to 100** \(e.g. 100, 200, 300 etc...\).
+The first special case is when the number is exactly **rounded to 100** \(e.g. 100, 200, 300, etc\).
 In this case we print "one-hundred", "two-hundred", "three-hundred" etc.

 The second special case is when the number formed by the last two digits of the input number is **less than 10** \(e.g. 101, 305, 609, etc...\).
 In this case, we print "one-hundred and one", "three-hundred and five", "six-hundred and nine" etc.

-The third special case is when the number formed by the last two digits of the input number is **larger than 10 and smaller than 20** \(e.g. 111, 814, 919, etc.\).
+The third special case is when the number formed by the last two digits of the input number is **larger than 10 and smaller than 20** \(e.g. 111, 814, 919, etc\).
 In this case, we print "one-hundred and eleven", "eight-hundred and fourteen", "nine-hundred and nineteen" etc.

 #### Testing in The Judge System